-Best Patio Umbrella of 2020
+Best Patio Umbrella

 The WUFF Bluu Cantilever Umbrella is our favorite all around patio shade.
 We really like the aesthetic of the cantilever design, but it has practical application, too, as it allows an open space below the whole shaded area.
 The WUFF umbrella also deploys quite smoothly, which is nice, because it's pretty heavy.
 It also has a 10-foot diameter shade that blocks a lot of sun and keeps things nice and cool.